OVERVIEW: The Robert Rauschenberg Foundation awards grants to small and mid-sized visual arts groups, projects and organizations.

 Rauschenberg supports visual arts-related grantmaking, primarily through its SEED grantmaking program.
 According to the foundation, SEED “is a combination of risk capital and value-added support to early stage, groundbreaking projects.”
 Grants are awarded to small to mid-sized arts organizations in their early operational stages.
 In this area, Rauschenberg seeks to help new groups expand and build capacity.
 While grant amounts can vary widely, most fall in the $10,000 to $50,000 range.

-Funding has gone to Atlanta’s Eyedrum Art and Music Gallery and the Heidelberg Project in Detroit.
-To get a broader sense of the funder's giving, explore the SEED grants page.
+Past grantees include Atlanta’s Eyedrum Art and Music Gallery and the Heidelberg Project in Detroit.
+To get a broader sense of the funder's grantmaking, explore the SEED grants page.